Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Experimental Results

 Hence, the total loss ${L}_{total}$ can be expressed as:

 where $\lambda$ is a parameter used to balance two loss functions and is set to 0.1 by default.

-\section{EXPERIMENTAL RESULTS}
+\section{Experimental Results}

 In this part, we first describe the benchmark databases, which contain both the synthetic and real-world haze images.
 Second, we expound the implementation details of our method.
 Next, we conduct quantitative and qualitative analysis to compare our dehazing network against state-of-the-art methods.
-Moreover, we demonstrate the effectiveness of our proposed module through a series of analysis and ablation studies.